michimussato/OpenStudioLandscapes/README.md

 No more path dependencies due to bad decisions made in the past.
-Stay flexible and adaptable with this modular system by reconfiguring your production landscape with ease:
+Stay flexible and adaptable with this modular system by reconfiguring any Landscape with ease:
-- Easily add, replace or remove services
+- Easily add, edit, replace or remove services
-- Clone (or modify and clone) entire production landscapes for testing, debugging or development
+- Clone (or modify and clone) entire production Landscapes for testing, debugging or development
-- Code as source of truth: Always stay on top of things with maps and node trees of code and landscapes
+- Code as source of truth:
+  - Always stay on top of things with maps and node trees of code and Landscapes
+  - Limit manual documentation to a bare minimum
 - `open-studio-landscapes` is (primarily) powered by [Dagster](https://github.com/dagster-io/) and [Docker](https://github.com/docker)
 - Fully Python based